$500 bankruptcy? Free Bankruptcy? What could possibly go wrong?

 24/7 email response.
 We are available to answer your questions not only during business hours.
 When you retain us as your attorneys, you can communicate with us via electronic mail and, under most circumstances, receive answers to your questions after hours on evenings and on weekends.

 Experience.
-You can choose a bankruptcy attorney with little trial experience who was recently licensed or you can trust William A. Morris with over 20 years experience not just in bankruptcy but also as a TRIAL ATTORNEY prepared to litigate any creditor challenges to your case.
+You can choose a bankruptcy attorney with little trial experience who was recently licensed or you can trust William A. Morris with 30 years experience not just in bankruptcy but also as a TRIAL ATTORNEY prepared to litigate any creditor challenges to your case.

 Fair Fees. expert advice, and exceptional client service is what keeps our practice thriving on referrals from past satisfied clients.

 Client compassion.
 By far, the most common comment we receive from clients is a statement similar to this: “Thank you for being so understanding and helping me.
 You didn’t make me feel like a deadbeat or feel embarrassed like another attorney I talked to.”
 Client testimonials.

 If you have already filed bankruptcy and are in trouble, we are here to help.

 At Staggs Morris, P.C., we are trial lawyers with 30 years of courtroom experience ready to fight for you when things go bad.
 We get referrals from distressed bankrupt families who have received poor legal advice and are in trouble.